yogurt-foundation/yogurt-css-documentation/docs/tables/border-collapse.md

 ## Border Collapse

-Utilities for manipulating whether table borders should collapse or be separated
+Utilities for manipulating whether table borders should collapse or be separated.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|